davpin/cf-SpringBootTrader/docs/lab_pushall.md

 Now that we have all the required services created, let's push all the applications in one go.
 The **Cloud Foundry** manifest file allows us to [define multiple applications in a single file](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html#multi-apps)

 ### Exercise
-1. Ensure you have modified the *manifest-all.yml* file to have unique routes, and those routes will match the URLs specified in the user-provided services you created.
+1. Create a manifest file that will push the accounts, portfolio and web microservices in one go.

-2. Use the CLI to push all applications using the *manifest-all.yml* manifest file.
+2. Use the CLI to push all applications using the manifest file created.

 Once completed, go to the URL of the Web service in your browser.